Options Trading Strategy Guide: Using ADX to Backtest Iron Condors

 As an options trader, don’t you think it would be nice to have a way to know when a stock price is most likely to move sideways for a while?
-This guide shows how the ADX indicator can help you set up Iron Condors more effectively and offers free backtesting tools to review past stock behavior for better trading decisions.
+This guide shows how the ADX indicator can help you set up Iron Condors, a neutral options strategy composed of four options contracts aiming to profit when the price of the underlying stock stays within a defined range.
+By using this indicator, you can more effectively construct an iron condor with maximum profit potential by targeting periods of low volatility.
+We also provide free backtesting tools to review past stock behavior, enabling you to make informed decisions about selling an iron condor with increased confidence.

 Key takeaways